TaiwoSoftware/creativity/README.md

 # LEEGO Website

-This product is anther transportation product for fast transportation of goods and movement of people.
+This product is another transportation product for fast transportation of goods and movement of people.
 In the sense that the product main feature is to make transportation easy.

 ## FEATURES